-The intent informs a consistent approach to the design and construction of programmes at different stages in each career pathway.
-The four main curriculum components consisting of traditional knowledge (Vocational, English, Mathematics, Digital and Work Experience), Wellness (Pastoral, Tutorial, Progress Reviews) Attributes Development and Global Literacy and Citizenship are combined to create differentiated programmes of study that provide the knowledge, skills and attributes learners need to progress between stages of their career pathway.
+The curriculum intent provides a consistent approach to the design and construction of programmes at different stages in each career pathway.
+The four main curriculum components consisting of traditional knowledge (Vocational, English, Mathematics, Digital and Work Experience, Wellness, Pastoral, Tutorial, Progress Reviews), Attributes Development, Global Literacy and Citizenship are combined to create differentiated programmes of study that provide the knowledge, skills and attributes learners need to progress between the stages of their chosen career pathway.